Vivek-04022001/documentation/coredev/plips.md

 Before marking your PLIP as ready for review, please add a file to give a set of instructions to the PLIP reviewer.
 This file should be called {file}`plip_<number>_notes.txt`.
-This should include, but is not limited to:
+This should include, but isn't limited to:

 -   URLs pointing to all documentation created and updated
 -   Any concerns and issues still remaining